vicramon/ember-tutorial/chapters/editing-a-lead-part-i.md

 `save()` will actually send an ajax put request to our Rails API, and everything should just work.
 Try it out in your browser.
 Edit a record, click "Save Changes", and look at the Network tab in the Chrome console.
 You should see a put request to `api/v1/leads/(id of record)`.
 If you refresh the page the saved record should show your changes.

+**Note:** If you get a 422 error stating "Invalid Authenticity Token" then check to make sure that you've required `jquery_ujs` in your application javascript.

 Saving is that easy!
 Just bind and call `save()`.
 It's fun and it's healthy.

 Ember will always send an API request on save, even if the record isn't dirty.
 You can prevent this behavior with a simple if: